-RISK: The Guinness Sustainable Global Equity Fund is an equity fund.
+RISK: The Guinness Sustainable Global Equity Fund is an equity fund investing in global companies that are aligned with the transition to a more sustainable economy.
 Investors should be willing and able to assume the risks of equity investing.
 The value of an investment and the income from it can fall as well as rise as a result of market and currency movement, and you may not get back the amount originally invested.
-Further details on the risk factors are included in the Funds' documentation, available on our website (guinnessgi.com/literature).
-The Fund is actively managed with the MSCI World Index used as a comparator benchmark only.
-The Fund invests in global companies that are aligned with the transition to a more sustainable economy.
+Details on the risk factors are included in the Fund's documentation, available on our website (guinnessgi.com/literature).